ilkhom19/Credit_Card_Valitator/README.md

 - Nvidia drivers (required for GPU Workers) - running the **IO-Setup** script will automatically install this if needed.
 - Nvidia container toolkit (required for GPU Workers) - running the **IO-Setup** script  will automatically install this if needed.

-### For Mac
+### For Mac OS and Windows
 - Docker Desktop
-  - [Download Docker Desktop for Mac](https://www.docker.com/products/docker-desktop/) - choose the Mac - Apple chip version for download.
+  - [Download Docker Desktop for Mac](https://www.docker.com/products/docker-desktop/) - for Mac choose - Apple chip version for download.

 ## Installation Instructions